 As a result of COVID-19, Yukon University has had to make changes to the way its courses are delivered.
-Most courses required for the Heritage and Culture Certificate will offered online only in 2020-2021.
-Some courses will have weekly scheduled video-conferenced sessions while others may be entirely online.
-See the course pages for details.
-The pages are being updated as delivery plans are finalized.
+All scheduled courses required for the Heritage and Culture Certificate will offered online only in 2020-2021.
+Some courses may have weekly scheduled video-conferenced sessions along with online activities while others may run entirely online.
+See the course pages and outlines for details.

-The final field school, ANTH 144, has not yet been finalized.
-We will need to see what social distancing requirements are in effect in Spring 2021.
-Students in the program will be kept informed about this course.
+The final field school, ANTH 144, has been cancelled this year.
+Students in the program will be informed about options for this course.